 Today, we are on the edge of a quantum revolution.
 The advent of quantum computers in the coming years will give mankind access to unparalleled processing power with all the advantages that this brings.
 However, this tremendous opportunity comes with a corresponding threat.
 The very same power of the quantum computer will render much of today’s cybersecurity useless.
 The aim of this short piece is to answer the questions: how can we address this threat and achieve quantum-safe security; and how can Quantum Key Distribution (QKD) help?

 Quantum cryptography is a technology that relies on quantum physics to secure the distribution of symmetric encryption keys.
 A more accurate name for it is quantum key distribution (QKD).
 It works by sending photons, which are “quantum particles” of light, across optical links.
 Today, these links are based on optical fibers, with a corresponding distance limitation caused by loss.
 Work is also underway to leverage trusted quantum satellites to enable end-to-end global coverage.

 The principles of quantum physics stipulate that observation of a quantum state causes perturbation.
 The various QKD protocols are designed to ensure that any attempt by an eavesdropper to observe the transmitted photons will indeed perturb the transmission.
 This perturbation will lead to transmission errors, which can be detected by the legitimate users.
 This is used to verify the security of the distributed keys.

 QKD implementation therefore requires interactions between the legitimate users.
 These interactions need to be authenticated.
 This can be achieved through various cryptographic means.

 In order to achieve ITS, QKD should be combined with One-Time Pad (OTP) encryption.
 However, an OTP requires keys, which are as long as the data to be encrypted and can be used only once.

-This would impose strong limitations on the available bandwidth because the key distribution rate of QKD is typically 1’000 to 10’000 times lower than conventional optical communications.
+This would impose strong limitations on the available bandwidth because the key distribution rate of QKD is typically 1’000 to 10’000 times slower than conventional optical communications.